sasever/EventHubs/README.md

         .\vcpkg\vcpkg install librdkafka
         ```

-Now you are Ready to Run the Consumers and producers.
+Now you are Ready to Run the Kafka Consumer and Producer.